-Iranian President tweets promise to “take revenge” for U.S. drone attack
+Iranian president tweets promise to ‘take revenge’ for U.S. drone attack

 An American drone strike killed Iran’s Maj.
-Gen. Qassim Suleimani, a commander of its Islamic Revolutionary Guard Corps’ (IRGC’s) Quds Force, at the Baghdad airport overnight.
+Gen. Qassim Suleimani, commander of the Quds Force in the Islamic Revolutionary Guard Corps, at the Baghdad airport overnight.
 The strike was directed by President Trump, as confirmed by a statement issued by the Department of Defense, which called the strike a “decisive defensive action to protect U.S. personnel abroad.”
 Iraqi militia commander Abu Mahdi al-Muhandis was also killed in the attack, according to the Associated Press.

 What is the IRGC?

-Meanwhile, Mohammad Javad Zarif, Iran’s Minister of Foreign Affairs, tweeted that as the leader of the Quds force Suleimani was “THE most effective force fight Daesh (ISIS), Al Nusrah, Al Qaeda et al,” and called the strike an “extremely dangerous & a foolish escalation.”
+Meanwhile, Mohammad Javad Zarif, Iran’s minister of foreign affairs, tweeted that as the leader of the Quds force Suleimani was “THE most effective force fighting Daesh (ISIS), Al Nusrah, Al Qaeda et al,” and called the strike “extremely dangerous & a foolish escalation.”

-The Domestic and International Response
+The domestic and international response

-In a statement released last night, House Speaker Nancy Pelosi said that the strike was not authorized by Congress, nor had the Administration received an Authorization for Use of Military Force (AUMF) against Iran.
+In a statement released last night, House Speaker Nancy Pelosi said that the strike was not authorized by Congress, nor had the administration received an Authorization for Use of Military Force (AUMF) against Iran.

 A Swiss diplomat is acting as a formal liaison between the two countries, but both countries’ presidents have taken to Twitter to issue their own public responses to the escalating tensions.
-Tweeting overnight, Hassan Rouhani, Iran’s President since 2013, said the country would retaliate for the “heinous” crime.
+Tweeting overnight, Hassan Rouhani, Iran’s president since 2013, said the country would retaliate for the “heinous” crime.

 The flag of General Soleimani in defense of the country's territorial integrity and the fight against terrorism and extremism in the region will be raised, and the path of resistance to US excesses will continue.
 The great nation of Iran will take revenge for this heinous crime.